 (a) FYCO11264-1299 and (b) ATG4A363-398 binding to monomeric LC3B (blue) and monomeric LC3B LDS* (pink) via BLI.
 Error reported as the standard deviation of two or more technical replicates.

 Table 1.
 The affinities of LIR-containing peptides for LC3B, determined using BLI.

-Binding data for other peptides can be found in supplemental file X.
+Binding data for other peptides can be found in Supplementary Table 1.